 The average price of HOKA running shoes is about $150-180, whereas New Balance shoes are closer to $130.

-When it comes to New Balance vs HOKA running shoes, there isn’t a definitive better option for all runners, but if you need maximal cushioning, HOKA may be better and if you are looking for shoes with more pronation control and wide widths, check out New Balance shoes.
+However, if you need maximal cushioning, HOKA may be better.
+If you are looking for shoes with more pronation control and wide widths, check out New Balance shoes.

 Thanks for this.
 Two of the sections (Stability and Price) have Brooks in the heading rather than New Balance.